jayprophit/knowledge-base/README.md

+---
+title: Knowledge-Base Documentation
+description: Documentation and guides for the Knowledge-Base module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Advanced AI Knowledge Base

 > **IMPORTANT:** The following main files are critical and must be kept in sync.
 Any change to one must be reflected in all others, both before and after any process.
 All must be cross-linked and referenced: